 SaaS, or Software as a Service, is a cloud-based software delivery model where users access applications via the internet.
 Instead of purchasing and installing software on individual devices, SaaS allows users to subscribe to a service, typically on a monthly or annual basis.
 Popular examples of SaaS include Google Workspace, Slack, and Salesforce.

-| Feature | SaaS | Traditional Software | |---------------------------|--------------------------------------------------------------------------|------------------------------------------------------------------------| | Cost Structure | Subscription-based, recurring payments | One-time purchase, with optional upgrade fees | | Accessibility | Accessible from anywhere with an internet connection | Limited to the device or network where it’s installed | | Maintenance | Managed by the provider, including updates and bug fixes | User or IT team is responsible for updates and maintenance | | Scalability | Highly scalable; add/remove users or features as needed | Limited scalability; requires additional licenses or installations | | Data Security | Data stored on provider’s servers; security depends on the provider | Data stored locally; user has full control over security measures | | Internet Dependency | Requires a stable internet connection | Can often function offline | | Customization | Limited customization options, depending on the provider | Highly customizable, especially for enterprise solutions |
+| Feature | SaaS | Traditional Software | |---------------------------|-----------------------------------------------|---------------------------------------------| | Cost Structure | Subscription-based, lower upfront cost | One-time purchase, higher upfront cost | | Accessibility | Accessible from anywhere with internet | Limited to installed devices | | Maintenance | Managed by the provider | Managed by the user | | Scalability | Highly scalable | Limited scalability | | Updates | Automatic and frequent | Manual and less frequent | | Internet Dependency | Requires internet connection | Can function offline | | Customization | Limited customization options | Often highly customizable |

 Choose SaaS if: